 Here are some tips to help you get started eating your roommate’s food and using psychological tactics to manipulate them when they confront you about it.

 This is a great money-saving technique because it will make them question whether that really was you that they saw on the couch in your underpants eating their cereal.
-Tell them that you were in Vegas or at your parents’ house or took a last minute trip to Mexico.
+Tell them that you were in Vegas, at your parents’ house, or took a last-minute trip to Mexico.
 The destination isn’t as important as convincing your roommate that you weren’t home snacking on their tasty treats, separating the marshmallows from the regular, boring-ass lucky Charms with your filthy fingers.

 “Were you sleepwalking again?
 Maybe you ate them in your sleep.”